wazo-platform/euc-plugins-js-sdk/documentation/docs/plugins/web-desktop-application.md

 displayed_sidebar: pluginsSidebar
 ---

-# Customizing the Web and Desktop application
+# Customizing our Web and Desktop App

 :::info
 This part is still in development, changes may occur frequently.